-Prerequisites: Students require a B grade or higher in Year 10 Humanities and Social
+Prerequisites: Students require a B grade or higher in Year 10 Humanities and Social Sciences.

-Sciences.
 Students must have passed or prequalified for OLNA.
+Suggested Home Study: At least 5 hours per week.

 Modern History enhances students' curiosity and imagination and their appreciation of larger themes, individuals, movements, events and ideas that have shaped the contemporary world.
 The Modern History ATAR course enables students to study the forces that have shaped today's world and provides them with a broader and deeper comprehension of the world in which they live.
 While the focus is on the 20th century, the course refers back to formative changes from the late 18th century onwards and encourages students to make connections with the changing world of the 21st century.